 Need help mastering your CompTIA exam?
-These 12 tricky secrets and tips will help you show up on test day confident and ready to pass your test.
+These 12 tips will help you show up on test day confident and ready to pass your test.

 Taking tests is no fun.
 There’s a reason it’s a common nightmare for anyone that’s ever been in school, even briefly.
 This goes double for CompTIA exams which are a big investment in terms of time and preparation.